City upon a Hill: John Winthrop speech

-Use in political rhetoric
+Use in American politics

-On 9 January 1961, President-elect John F. Kennedy quoted the phrase during an address delivered to the General Court of Massachusetts:
+On January 9, 1961, President-elect John F. Kennedy quoted the phrase during an address delivered to the general court of Massachusetts:

-On November 3, 1980, Ronald Reagan referred to the same event and image in his Election Eve Address "A Vision for America".
+On November 3, 1980, Ronald Reagan referred to the same event and image in his election-eve address, "A Vision for America".
 Reagan was reported to have been inspired by author Manly P. Hall and his book The Secret Destiny of America, which alleged a secret order of philosophers had created the idea of America as a country for religious freedom and self-governance.

 Reagan would reference this concept through multiple speeches; notably again in his January 11, 1989, farewell speech to the nation:

-U.S. Senator Barack Obama also made reference to the topic in his commencement address on June 2, 2006, at the University of Massachusetts Boston:
+Barack Obama, as a U.S. Senator, made reference to the topic in his commencement address on 2 June 2006, at the University of Massachusetts Boston:

-In 2016, 2012 Republican presidential candidate Mitt Romney incorporated the idiom into a condemnation of Donald Trump's 2016 presidential campaign:
+In 2016, Mitt Romney, the Republican nominee in the 2012 election, incorporated the idiom into a condemnation of Donald Trump's 2016 presidential campaign:

 During the 2016 presidential race, Texas Senator Ted Cruz used the phrase during his speech announcing the suspension of his campaign.
-President Barack Obama also alluded to President Ronald Reagan's use of the phrase during his speech at the Democratic National Convention the same year, as he proposed a vision of America in contrast to that of Republican presidential candidate Donald Trump.
+President Barack Obama also alluded to President Ronald Reagan's use of the phrase, during his speech at the Democratic National Convention the same year, as he proposed a vision of America in contrast to that of Republican presidential candidate Donald Trump.

-In 2017, former FBI Director James Comey used the phrase in testimony before the Senate Intelligence Committee on the investigation into Russian interference in the 2016 U.S. presidential election:
+In 2017, former FBI director James Comey used the phrase in testimony before the Senate Intelligence Committee on the investigation into Russian interference in the 2016 U.S. presidential election:

 On November 10, 2020, Secretary of State Mike Pompeo used the phrase while delivering an address at the inauguration of the Ronald Reagan Institute Center for Freedom and Democracy.

-Senator Amy Klobuchar used the phrase during opening remarks at the presidential inauguration of Joe Biden.

-Chair Bennie Thompson of the United States House Select Committee on the January 6 Attack used the phrase in his opening remarks to the first day of hearing on June 9.
+Chair Bennie Thompson, of the United States House Select Committee on the January 6 Attack, used the phrase in his opening remarks on the first day of hearing on June 9, 2022.